Operationalising the Superficial Alignment Hypothesis via Task Complexity: Impact Statement

 \subsection{Acknowledgements}

 We would like to thank Michael Rizvi-Martel, Verna Dankers, Nicholas Meade, Benno Krojer and Sebastian Bordt for important discussions and feedback during this project.
 We would also like to thank Philip Whittington and Konrad Szafer for feedback on this manuscript.
-MM is supported by the Mila P2v5 grant and the Mila-Samsung grant.
-This research was enabled in part by compute resources, software and technical help provided by Mila (mila.quebec).
+This research was enabled in part by compute resources provided by Calcul Québec (calculquebec.ca), the Digital Research Alliance of Canada (alliancecan.ca), and software and technical help provided by Mila (mila.quebec).
 IT acknowledges support from Dutch National Science Foundation (NWO Vici grant VI.C.212.053) and IVADO.